hashicorp/terraform-provider-aws/website/docs/r/kinesis_analytics_application.html.markdown

 ### Reference Data Sources

 Add a Reference Data Source to the Kinesis Analytics Application.
+You can only have 1 Reference Data Source.

 The `reference_data_sources` block supports the following: